-The dataflow programming model [9] is mainly designed to simplify large-scale data processing.
-The dataflow model hides the underlying details of distributed processing, coordination and data management.
-It simplifies the process of specifying the task parallelism and dynamically determining the dependency between the tasks.
-According to dataflow model an application is defined as a graph where nodes represent computations and edges represent communications.
-The graph defined by the user is termed user graph and this is turned in to a graph that can be executed on the available resources.
+The dataflow programming model [9] is mainly designed to simplify the processing of large-scale data.
+The dataflow model hides the underlying details of distributed processing, coordination, and data management.
+It also simplifies the process of specifying the task parallelism and dynamically determining the dependency between the tasks.
+According to dataflow model, an application is defined as a graph where vertexes represent task computations and edges represent communications between those tasks.
+The graph defined by the user is termed user graph and this is turned into a graph that can be executed on the available resources.
 The graph running on the physical machines is called the execution graph or physical graph.
 The user graph can be generated both dynamically and statically.
 The allocation of the graph nodes to the resources is handled by the task scheduler.
 Depending on the information available and how the graph is generated the task scheduler can do static schedules, dynamic schedules including task migrations.
-Every major big data system is designed according to the dataflow model and there are HPC systems designed according to the same model with tasks.
+The most popular big data systems are designed based on the dataflow model principle and there are some High Performance Systems designed according to the same model with tasks.